Local Secrets: 19 Unique Things to Do in Cabo San Lucas

 Inside, there’s a king-size bed, a small bathroom and a closet with bathrobes.
 Out on your covered deck, an outdoor shower invites you to lather up while listening to birdsong.
 (And, of course, you get WiFi!)

-With palm fronds swaying in the breeze around you, it feels like you’re staying in a lush desert oasis.
+We recently stayed here (see our Acre Resort review) – and with palm fronds swaying in the breeze around us, it felt like a lush desert oasis.

 Acre’s restaurant is one of a burgeoning crop of equally fabulous farm-to-table restaurants in Cabo.